About the Revive Campaign

 Faith has been formed here across generations, and many all over our city have found a place of welcome.
 Through it all, St. Paul’s stands as an architecturally beautiful and spiritually vibrant place.

 The Revive capital campaign intends to raise $10 million for critical restoration.

-We plan to fully remove outdated mechanical equipment and replace them with modern, energy-efficient HVAC and electrical systems.
-Believe it or not, our air conditioning and heating equipment are original to the building, having been installed in the 1950s.
-They are costly to maintain, and it is critical to replace these antiquated systems before they fail............................ $4 million
+We are removing outdated mechanical equipment and replace them with modern, energy-efficient HVAC and electrical systems.
+These systems are costly to maintain, and it is critical to replace these antiquated systems before they fail.

-We will address sections of the church’s exterior stone walls that require masonry work to repair damage and prevent water infiltration.
-Many of the 300 signature casement windows around the entire building, as well as parts of the roof, are also in need of repair................. $2.75 million
+We are addressing sections of the church’s exterior stone walls that require masonry work to repair damage and prevent water infiltration.
+Many of the 300 signature casement windows around the entire building, as well as parts of the roof, are also being repaired.

-We are pleased to move forward in making the building accessible while retaining its historical integrity.
-This will be achieved by constructing an accessible entrance from the plaza, installing a new lift indoors to provide access to the lower level, and enhancing restrooms.
-These renovations will create a more hospitable environment for everyone............. $3.25 million
+We are making the building accessible while retaining its historical integrity.
+This will be achieved by constructing an accessible entrance from the plaza, installing a new lift, and enhancing restrooms.
+These renovations will create a more hospitable environment for everyone.

 Q: What is involved with the AC and heat system replacement?
 Why is that so expensive?